mixu/npm_lazy/readme.md

 NPM is slow and can cause errors if you have many servers that access it at the same time.

 This server caches the NPM packages locally for local deployment.
-In the future, it may also do package distribution (maybe not?).

 ## Key points

 - Lazy caching: no need to replicate or install CouchDB. npm-lazy packages and metadata.
 Since caching is lazy, you don't need to explicitly manage it.
-Just point npm on your deployment to the local npm-lazy server and it'll do the right thing.
+Just point npm on your deployment to the local npm-lazy server and it'll do the right thing (see caching logic below).
-- Local cache for tarfiles: The response URLs for NPM packages are rewrittent on the fly so that npm will install them from npm-lazy.
+- Local cache for tarfiles: The response URLs for NPM packages are rewritten on the fly to refer to npm-lazy.
 - Data is stored as files: everything gets put under ./db/ as JSON and tar files.
 No database to install or manage.

 ## Caching logic